jubatus/website/source/en/tutorial/graph.rst

     Register the queries which to be used for the shortest path calculation.

 3. Create graph
-    Get the stations information in Yamanote-line and Chuou-line，and create the route-graph.
+    Get the stations information in Yamanote-line and Chuo-line，and create the route-graph.

 4. Set station ID
     Display the stations in route-graph by their station_id.